 Our farmhouse Amaten – “Andermaht” in the eighteenth century, and since the nineteenth century renamed with the current name -, has a long history.
 It’s been in our family, the Wolfsgruber, for a long time.
-Almost three generations work with passion here: the owner Eduard, his son and chef Hannes and little Maximilian, busy pushing the pedals of his tractor as hard as he can.
+Almost three generations work with passion here: Eduard, Hannes and also little Maximilian and Niklas, busy pushing the pedals of his tractor as hard as they can.

 Info & historyOur farmhouse extends over a surface of 10 acres, in addition to further 14 acres of forest.

 We raise animals for the production of dairies.
 Every day our milk is delivered to the dairy company Latte Montagna Alto Adige, which produces the tasty Stelvio cheese.